treyturner/analogue-pocket-patches/TUTORIAL.md

 There are at least two options for debugging your patched ROM.
 More details on debugging will be added soon.

 ### JoseJX's patched SameBoy
 JoseJX modified the SameBoy emulator to operate like a Pocket; that fork can be found [here](https://github.com/JoseJX/SameBoy).
-I compiled it for Windows to save you the trouble; it's available in [SameBoy Pocket (Windows)-6f8c35c.zip].
+I compiled it for Windows to save you the trouble; it's available here: [SameBoy Pocket (Windows)-6f8c35c.zip].

 Note that this version will ONLY play patched ROMS correctly - if you want to test a clean ROM, you'll need to download the stock version of SameBoy and run it with that.